 Read Dr. Hemmings’s Full Bio

 Emily Friedland joined the CHS team in March of 2020.
-Originally from the suburbs of Philadelphia, Emily relocated to Hampton Roads in 2016 after receiving her Bachelor’s degree in Political Science from Dickinson College.
+Originally from the suburbs of Philadelphia, Emily relocated to Hampton Roads in 2016 after receiving her Bachelor’s degree in Political Science from Dickinson College and is currently working on her Masters in Marketing from The College of William and Mary.

 Read Emily’s Full Bio

 Emily has been working for animal welfare organizations since 2017 and has experience in fundraising, grant writing, marketing, event planning, and social media management.
 She has worked in both private and public shelters, where she has seen many different facets of animal sheltering.
 As an avid animal lover, Emily has found working for local animal shelters to be a fulfilling and challenging career.
-Emily enjoys working for an organization that helps animals and the people that love them find each other and stay together through CHS’s low-cost veterinary clinic and adoption program.
+Emily enjoys working for an organization that helps animals and the people that love them find each other and stay together through CHS’s low-cost veterinary clinic, adoption program, and crisis boarding program.

 Shoshana Mostoller, MSW